Bomkai sari: Materials Used

 Cotton yarns of 10s to 40s counts were used in earlier days.
 However, at present, fine cotton yarns (2/80, 2/100, 2/120s), mulberry silk, tussar silk, zari, etc. are being used extensively.

 Technique

 Fly shuttle pit looms as well as frame looms are used.
-3 shuttle technique is used to get solid border effect, locally called as “Muhojorha saree”.
-Extra warp design in border and extra weft design in body and pallu are woven with the help of dobby/jacquard/jala.
+3 shuttle technique is used to get solid border effect, locally called “Muhojorha saree”.
+Extra warp design in border, and extra weft design in body and pallu, are woven with the help of a dobby/jacquard/jala.

 Trivia

 Aishwarya Rai wore a kind of bomkai called "Radhakunja" during her wedding with Abhishek Bachchan designed by Chaturbhuj Meher of Sonepur.

 Recognition

 The world-famous Bomkai got a GI(Geographical Indication)Tag in 2009, means it is original only if made in Bomkai(Ganjam) and Sonepur.